Erich Hartmann (photographer): Photojournalism and essays

-This concern with dehumanization led him undertake in his late years a very personal and intimate project that both honored and transcended memory.

 In The Camps

 Auschwitz, Bełżec, Bergen-Belsen, Birkenau, Buchenwald, Bullenhuser Damm, Chełmno, Dachau, Emsland, Gross Rosen, Majdanek, Mauthausen, Natzweiler, Neuengamme, Ravensbrück, Sachsenhausen, Sobibor, Theresienstadt, Treblinka, Vught, Westerbork ...

 For more than eight weeks in 1994, Erich and Ruth Hartmann undertook a winter journey to photograph the remains of the Nazi concentration and extermination camps, and places of deportation, throughout Europe.
 He was determined to take only black and white photographs and to capture only what he saw, immediately when arriving, no matter whether days looked like nights.